Micromotion compensation of trapped ions by qubit transition and direct scanning of dc voltages

 {\authormark{1}Dept. of Computer Science and Engineering, Seoul National University, Seoul 08826, South Korea\\ \authormark{2}Automation and Systems Research Institute, Seoul National University, Seoul 08826, South Korea\\ \authormark{3}Institute of Computer Technology, Seoul National University, Seoul 08826, South Korea\\ \authormark{4}Dept. of Physics and Astronomy, Seoul National University, Seoul 08826, South Korea\\ \authormark{5}Inter-university Semiconductor Research Center, Seoul National University, Seoul 08826, South Korea\\ \authormark{6}Dept. of Electrical and Computer Engineering, Seoul National University, Seoul 08826, South Korea\\ \authormark{7}Institute of Applied Physics, Seoul National University, Seoul 08826, South Korea}

 {\authormark{*}taehyun@snu.ac.kr}

-\begin{abstract*} Micromotion is detrimental to accurate qubit control of trapped ions, thus measuring and minimizing it is crucial.
-In this paper, we present a simple method to measure and minimize micromotion of trapped ions by Rabi oscillation combined with direct scanning of dc voltages.
-The approach utilizes the qubit control scheme itself, and eliminates the need to install additional experimental setups, or compromise the trapping stability by adjusting the intensity or frequency of the trapping lasers or fields.
-Accordingly, the method enables in-situ measurement of micromotion during qubit controls of the ions, while achieving a comparable level of sensitivity to commonly used techniques. \end{abstract*}
+\begin{abstract*} Excess micromotion is detrimental to accurate qubit control of trapped ions, thus measuring and minimizing it is crucial.
+In this paper, we present a simple approach for measuring and suppressing excess micromotion of trapped ions by leveraging the existing laser-driven qubit transition scheme combined with direct scanning of dc voltages.
+The compensation voltage is deduced by analyzing the Bessel expansion of a scanned qubit transition rate.
+The method provides a fair level of sensitivity for practical quantum computing applications, while demanding minimal deviation of trap condition.
+By accomplishing compensation of excess micromotion in the qubit momentum-excitation direction, the scheme offers an additional avenue for excess micromotion compensation, complementing existing compensation schemes. \end{abstract*}